 Luther College recycling diverts large quantities of recyclable material from the landfill.
 Enhanced knowledge of and easy access to recycling are top priorities of the Center for Sustainable Communities.
-To accomplish these goals, Luther has partnered with Winneshiek County, the Department of Natural Resources, and other local and national programs to create a comprehensive and organized recycling system for the Norse community.
+To accomplish these goals, Luther has partnered with Winneshiek County, the Department of Natural Resources, and other local and national programs to create a comprehensive and organized recycling system for the Luther community.

 The standard recycling that you will find across campus includes collection for paper products, plastics & metals, and cardboard.
 Please place your recycling in the appropriately labeled bin.
 Any material that fits the description listed below, clean or dirty, can be recycled: